polyas-voting/tie-resolution/py/README.md

 number of votes (on the given ballot/list).

-An auditor can now check that this permutation is the one used by the POLYAS system to determine the candidates order.
+An auditor can now check that this permutation is the one used by the POLYAS system to determine the candidates order with respect to the original order of these candidates in the ballot.
+Note that an auditor needs to repeat this step for each tie instance (each candidate list where a tie occurs).